CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

  - Each strike can target one and only one character in the attacked company.
  - Each character can be the target of only one strike from a given attack.
- - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifiers (i.e., a -1 modifier for each unallocated strike) to the prowess(es) of whichever target(s) he chooses.
+ - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifiers (i.e., a -1 modifier for each unallocated strike) to the prowess(es) of whichever target(s) theychoose.
 See the Strike Sequence on [page 33]().
  - You and your opponent must play any cards that modify the number of strikes before you assign the strikes.

 Unless the attack states otherwise, the defender chooses which _untapped_ characters will be the targets of given strikes.
 Then, the attacker chooses which other defending characters not yet assigned a strike will be the target of any remaining unassigned strikes.